|

-George Washington set out on a surveying trip with George
+Washington set out on a surveying trip with George Fairfax

-Fairfax to survey some lands owned by Fairfax's uncle,
+to plot some lands owned by Fairfax's uncle,

 Thomas Lord Fairfax, the proprietor of the

-Washington surveyed a tract of land on the Long Marsh and Cate's Marsh.
+plotted for Fairfax was on the Long Marsh and Cate's

 the pilot.
 The pilot was William Lindsey.